'We got no place to go': Family stranded by flood waters in Fountain County campsite

 The Lafayette family has been visiting this campsite regularly for about six years.
 They've had flooding before, Heathcote said, but never like this.

 "We've been flooded three times since I've been here but it only gets up to about 13 feet from our trailer.
 And today, it just got real bad," Heathcote said.
 "It was raining last night about two o'clock.
-And then, there wasn't much, but we, so I just went back to sleep and then this morning I turned my alarm was going off in our car because it's flooded in our golf carts and everybody's just flooded.
+And then, there wasn't much, but we, so I just went back to sleep and then this morning my alarm was going off in our car because it's flooded."

 "Good thing I got insurance I guess."